Minimum efficient scale

-In industrial organization, the minimum efficient scale (MES) or efficient scale of production is the lowest point where the plant (or firm) can produce such that its long run average costs are minimized.
+In industrial organization, the minimum efficient scale (MES) or efficient scale of production is the lowest point where the plant (or firm) can produce such that its long run average costs are minimized with production remaining effective.
 It is also the point at which the firm can achieve necessary economies of scale for it to compete effectively within the market.

 Measurement of the MES

 Economies of scale refers to the cost advantage arise from increasing amount of production.
 Mathematically, it is a situation in which the firm can double its output for less than doubling the cost, which brings cost advantages.
 Usually, economies of scale can be represented in connection with a cost-production elasticity, Ec.

 The cost-production elasticity equation can be rewritten to express the relationship between marginal cost and average cost.